erinahe/erinahe/README.md

 ### Hi there 👋

 My name is Erin, a current student at the Master of Business Analytics Program at UCLA.
-I was in the accounting industry for 5 years.
+I am a CPA who worked in the accounting industry for 4 years.

 - 🔭 I’m currently working on my data science portfolio.
 - 🌱 I’m currently learning sql.